From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Introduction

 A particular challenge is the easy-axis ($\Delta>1$) XXZ model where $D =0$ at zero magnetization $m=0$, whereas the nonequilibrium steady state of open, boundary driven systems \cite{znidaric11} and the Hamiltonian evolution of an inhomogeneous spin profile \cite{steinigeweg09,steinigeweg12,karrasch14,steinigeweg15} are consistent with a finite diffusion constant ${\cal D}_I >0$.
 It has become increasingly evident that such transport is anomalous.
 Namely, integrable models do not exhibit internal dissipation \cite{prelovsek04}.
 The dc conductivity $\sigma_0=\lim_{F \to 0} j_s/F$ is defined via the steady current, $j_s$, induced by a steady field, $F$, hence the conductivity is determined in the presence of nonzero driving.
 Such driving breaks integrability and restores normal transport (i.e., steady driving leads to a steady heating).
 More recently, the anomalous origin of spin diffusion within the integrable model has emerged also from GHD methodology, which explains diffusion constant ${\cal D}_I >0$ as the grandcanonical (GC) superposition of ballistic (i.e. dissipationless) spreading of quasiparticles belonging to $m \ne 0$ sectors \cite{medenjak17,ilievski18,gopalakrishnan19}.

-In this Letter, we investigate the effect of weak IBP of strength $g$ on the high-$T$ diffusion in the XXZ model, with the main conclusion that the dc diffusion constant ${\cal D}$, appearing at nonzero $g>0$ is unrelated to the dissipationless diffusion ${\cal D}_I$ in the integrable system, as previously hinted \cite{mierzejewski11,steinigeweg12} and recently also suggested in Ref.~\cite{denardis21a}.
-As a consequence, the generalized Einstein relation ${\cal D} = \sigma_0/ \chi_0$, which relates $\sigma_0$ and the spin susceptibility $\chi_0(T\to\infty)\sim 1/(4T)$ (taking $k_B=1$) with diffusion constant is not valid for integrable XXZ model.
+In this paper we investigate the effect of weak IBP of strength $g$ on the high-$T$ diffusion in the XXZ model, with the main conclusion that the dc diffusion constant ${\cal D}$, appearing at nonzero $g>0$ is unrelated to the dissipationless diffusion ${\cal D}_I$ in the integrable system, as previously hinted \cite{mierzejewski11,steinigeweg12} and recently also stated more explicitly \cite{denardis21a}.
+As a consequence, the generalized Einstein relation ${\cal D} = \sigma_0/ \chi_0$, which relates $\sigma_0$ and the spin susceptibility $\chi_0(T\to\infty)\sim 1/(4T)$ (taking $k_B=1$) is not valid for integrable XXZ model, but restored in the presence of IBP.
 We establish this by studying different IBP and calculating dissipative/normal dc ${\cal D}(g)$ emerging from different methods: (a) the dynamical diffusion response in finite systems with $L \leq 32$ for different magnetization sectors $m \ge 0$, (b) the steady-state currents in open, boundary-driven systems allowing for much larger $L \leq 80$, (c) the time-dependent spin structure factor $S(q,t)$ at finite wavevectors $q=2\pi/L$, (d) the variation of modulated spin profile under the influence of finite driving field $F > 0$.

-In the large-$L$ limit, results for ${\cal D}(g)$ of all methods are expected to converge, indeed shown here for modest $g>0$.
-Most important, results indicate that ${\cal D}^0 = {\cal D}(g \to 0) \ll {\cal D}_I$, i.e., diffusion reveals a jump upon introduction of IBP.
-Consequently, also the Einstein relation (based on the linearity of system's response to weak IBP) is not valid and different protocols, i.e., the sequence of limits $L \to \infty$ and $\omega \to 0$ ($t \to \infty$) may yield different results for the integrable chain.
-The breakdown of the Einstein relation reopens the question of the effect of IBP in the $\Delta \geq 1$ regime \cite{denardis21,denardis21a}.
+In the large-$L$ limit, results for ${\cal D}(g)$ of all methods are expected to converge (shown here for modest $g>0$).
+Most important, results indicate that ${\cal D}_0 = {\cal D}(g \to 0) \ll {\cal D}_I$, i.e., diffusion reveals a jump upon introduction of IBP \cite{denardis21}.
+On contrary, the Einstein relation (based on the linearity of system's response to weak IBP) is not valid for the integrable system and different protocols, e.g., the sequence of limits $L \to \infty$ and $\omega \to 0$ ($t \to \infty$) may yield different results.